boldflight/BibleConverter/test_EPUB/output/Acts.md

 [21] So Peter went down to the men and said, “Here I am, the person you’re looking for.
 Why have you come?”
 [22] They said, “Cornelius the centurion, a righteous and God-fearing man, well spoken of by the whole Jewish nation, was directed by a holy angel to summon you to his house and to hear a message from you.”
 [23] So Peter invited them in and entertained them as guests.

+On the next day he got up and set out with them, and some of the brothers from Joppa accompanied him.
 [24] The following day he entered Caesarea.
 Now Cornelius was waiting anxiously for them and had called together his relatives and close friends.
 [25] So when Peter came in, Cornelius met him, fell at his feet, and worshiped him.
 [26] But Peter helped him up, saying, “Stand up.
 I too am a mere mortal.”